Pinus kesiya

-Pinus kesiya (Khasi pine, Benguet pine or three-needled pine) is one of the most widely distributed pines in Asia.
-Its range extends south and east from the Khasi Hills in the northeast Indian state of Meghalaya, to northern Thailand, Philippines, Burma, Cambodia, Laos, southernmost China, and Vietnam.
+Pinus kesiya (Khasi pine or Benguet pine) is one of the most widely distributed pines in southeast Asia.
+Its range extends south and east from the Khasi Hills in the northeast Indian state of Meghalaya, to Burma, northern Thailand, Cambodia, Laos, southernmost China, Vietnam, and the Philippines.
 It is an important plantation species elsewhere in the world, including in southern Africa and South America.

-The common name "Khasi pine" is from the Khasi hills in India, and "Benguet pine" is from the landlocked province of Benguet in Luzon, Philippines, where it is the dominant species of the Luzon tropical pine forests.
-The Benguet pine is sometimes treated as a separate species, Pinus insularis; however, the current opinion is to treat these as conspecific with P. kesiya.
+The common name "Khasi pine" is from the Khasi hills in India, and "Benguet pine" is from the landlocked province of Benguet in Luzon, Philippines, where it is the dominant species of the Luzon tropical pine forests (known as saleng in Ilocano).
+The Benguet pine is sometimes treated as a separate species, Pinus insularis; however, the current opinion is to treat this as conspecific with P. kesiya var. langbianensis.
 The city of Baguio is nicknamed "The City of Pines", as it is noted for large stands of this tree.

 Description

 Pinus kesiya is a tree reaching up to 30–35 m tall with a straight, cylindrical trunk.
-The bark is thick and dark brown, with deep longitudinal fissures.
-The branches are robust, red brown from the second year, the branchlets horizontal to drooping.
-The leaves are needle-like, dark green, usually 3 per fascicle, 12–20 cm long, the fascicle sheath 1–2 cm long and persistent.
-The cones are ovoid, 5–9 cm long, often curved downwards, sometimes slightly distorted; the scales of second-year cones are dense, the umbo a little convex, sometimes acutely spinous.
+The bark is thick, dark brown, and scaly with deep longitudinal fissures.
+The branches are robust, red brown from the second year, the branchlets horizontal to upcurved.
+The leaves are needle-like, dark green, usually three per fascicle, 12–20 cm long, the fascicle sheath 1–2 cm long and persistent.
+The cones are ovoid, 5–9 cm long, often curved downwards, sometimes slightly oblique; the scales of second-year cones are dense, the umbo a little convex, with a small prickle.
 The scales have transverse and longitudinal ridges across the middle of the scale surface.
 The seeds are winged, 6–7 mm long with a 1.5–2.5 cm wing.
-Pollination occurs in mid-spring, with the cones maturing 18–20 months after.
+Pollination occurs in mid-spring, with the cones maturing 18–24 months after.

-Khasi pine usually grows in pure stands or mixed with broad-leaved trees, but does not form open pine forests.
+Khasi pine usually grows in pure stands or mixed with broad-leaved trees.

+Taxonomy

+Pinus kesiya is a member of the largely Eurasian nominate group Pinus subgenus Pinus, section Pinus, distinguished by the cone umbo having an offset prickle on the umbo.

+Two varieties are accepted by the Plants of the World Online database: